Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "A practical way to fit face yoga into eye-area comfort sessions" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine fit: eye area comfort sessions" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step